What is a Repository?

-All the data you enter and administer on Dragon1, is stored in the Architecture Repository.
-Within Dragon1, the Architecture Repository is a web application that allows you to administer data entities.
+All the data you enter and administer on Dragon1, is stored in a repository, an SQL database.

-Within the Architecture Repository, you can create any number of Cabinets.
-A Cabinet is a container in which you can store any number of Dossiers.
-Within a Dossier, you can use any number of Folders to organize your data entities in a much more granular manner.
+The applications support you to create any number of cabinets.
+A cabinet is a container in which you can create any number of dossiers.
+Within a dossier, you can create any number of folders.
+In this structure, you can organize your data entities in a very granular manner.

 You can add metadata to the data entities which you administer, such as standard images but also your own attributes with or without default values for those attributes.